kristofzerbe/kiko.io/source/_posts/2022/The-State-of-the-Blog.md

 ## [Photos](/photos)

 As I speak from photos ... to provide header images for my new posts (or pages), I have prepared a pool of photos that I display on a special filterable page.
 This page is not one that comes with Hexo, but is based on a dynamic page generator I've created for this purpose.
-I wrote about it in 2021: {% post_link 2021/Pattern-for-dynamic-Hexo-pages %}.
+I wrote about it in 2021: {% post_link Pattern-for-dynamic-Hexo-pages %}.

 But how do I fill this pool with new photos, especially because I need three variants of a new photo for the standard device classes Desktop (normal), Tablet and Mobile?